SunnyWar/Rockfish/README.md

-# Rustfish
+# Rockfish
-Rust port of Stockfish
+Fork of Rustfish a Rust port of Stockfish

 Compile with: cargo build --release